kennysmithed/oels2020/oels_reading_wk2.md

 ---
 title: Week 2 reading
-description: Running experiments online: why and how
+description: Running experiments online, why and how
 ---

 ## The plan for week 2